clementohNZ/datastructures-and-algorithms/RECURSION.md

 books.
 You add things one at a time.
 Then, when you are ready to take something off, you always take off the top item.

-The stack datastructure is an array that specifically follows the rule of First-In-Last-Out (FIFO).
+The stack data structure is an array that specifically follows the rule of First-In-Last-Out (FIFO).

 I will show you the call stack in action with the factorial function. `factorial(5)`